kavia-common/simple-shopping-platform-217511-217520/shopping_frontend/README.md

 - npm test

 ## Fixing "Invalid Host header" in development
 In preview/proxied environments, CRA can show "Invalid Host header" when accessed via a non-localhost hostname.
-This project includes dev-only environment settings to make the dev server work reliably:

-Files:
-- `.env`
-- `.env.development.local` (fallback/override for local dev)

-Both set:
+This project applies a deterministic fix directly in the start script so no local `.env` is required:
+- package.json start script sets, by default:
-- `HOST=0.0.0.0` and `PORT=3000` (binds to all interfaces, stable port)
+  - `HOST=0.0.0.0`
-- `DANGEROUSLY_DISABLE_HOST_CHECK=true` (disables host check in development)
+  - `DANGEROUSLY_DISABLE_HOST_CHECK=true`
-- `HTTPS=false` (use HTTP)
-- `WDS_SOCKET_PORT=3000` (stabilizes dev server websocket in proxied environments)
+  - `WDS_SOCKET_PORT=3000`
-- `BROWSER=none` (optional, prevents auto-browser open)
+  - `BROWSER=none`

-Additionally, the start script ensures `HOST` is honored:
-- package.json: `"start": "HOST=${HOST:-0.0.0.0} react-scripts start"`
+  - `PORT=3000`

+You can still override these via environment if needed.

 Security note:
 - Disabling host checks is unsafe for production.
 These settings are for development only and only affect `npm start`.
 - Production builds created with `npm run build` are not impacted.

+Optional:
+- See `.env.example` for variables you may set locally (copy to `.env` if desired).

 ## Backend API
 - Default backend base URL: same-origin (e.g., calling `/api/products`).